ovidiuch/ui-plugin/GLOSSARY.md

 #### Active

-A plugin is active when it is _registered_, _enabled_ and not _shadowed._ Active plugins are the only ones eligible for becoming _loaded_.
+A plugin is active when it is _registered_ and _enabled_.
+Active plugins are the only ones eligible for becoming _loaded_.

-#### Shadowed

-A plugin is shadowed when another plugin with the same _name_ has been registered (at a later time than the plugin in question), as long as the shadowing plugin is also _enabled_.

 #### Loaded